openvinotoolkit/model_server/docs/mediapipe.md

 Documentation on handling tags inside OVMS calculators is placed [here](https://github.com/openvinotoolkit/mediapipe/blob/237bf3bf23c4d7b7e38eb92b4a3b6d540d83421b/mediapipe/calculators/ovms/calculators.md).

+Review also an example in [object detection demo](../demos/mediapipe/object_detection/README.md)

 ## Configuration files <a name="configuration-files"></a>
 MediaPipe servables configuration is to be placed in the same json file like the